When Efficiency Replaces Humanity

 That moment is where the leadership question really begins.

 Because once Data says no, the issue stops being theoretical.
 He is no longer just the subject of a proposal.
 He is a person drawing a boundary.
 And the response to that boundary reveals everything.
+In the workplace, this is often where culture shows itself.
+Not when people are agreeable, productive, and easy to celebrate, but when they say no, ask for context, raise a concern, or point out that the plan is asking too much.

 Instead of accepting his choice, the institution starts pushing back.
 Data resigns from Starfleet rather than submit to the procedure, and suddenly the argument becomes whether he even has the right to resign at all.
 That shift is what gives the episode its force.
 Starfleet has no trouble benefiting from his intelligence, loyalty, and service.
 But the moment he tries to exercise autonomy, the system is ready to reconsider what he is.